GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

-In this work, we propose \textbf{GradAlign}, an automated gradient-informed algorithm to select training problems for LLM reinforcement learning.
-GradAlign leverages a small, trusted validation set and uses the policy gradient as a first-order surrogate to approximate the expected improvement in validation performance induced by policy updates.
-For each candidate training problem, we compute an alignment score defined as the cosine similarity between its policy gradient and the aggregated validation gradient.
+In this work, we propose \textbf{\METHOD}, an automated, gradient-informed algorithm for selecting training problems in LLM reinforcement learning. \METHOD{} leverages a small, trusted validation set and uses the policy gradient as a first-order surrogate to approximate the expected improvement in validation performance induced by policy updates.
+For each candidate training problem, we compute an alignment score: the cosine similarity between its policy gradient and the aggregated validation gradient.
 Training problems are then ranked by this alignment score, favoring updates that are most consistent with improving validation performance.

-To address RL non-stationarity, GradAlign adopts an adaptive curriculum that periodically recomputes validation gradients and re-scores candidate problems under the current policy, using the validation set as a directional probe rather than a direct scoring or retrieval signal.
-GradAlign is particularly effective in challenging data regimes common in large-scale LLM RL, including unreliable reward signals~\citep{skalse2022defining}, distribution mismatch between training and downstream problems~\citep{kirk2023understanding}, and datasets with low-utility training instances~\citep{dodge2021documenting}.
-In these settings, scalar accuracy-based heuristics often fail to distinguish useful learning signals from misleading ones, whereas GradAlign consistently prioritizes updates that improve downstream performance.
+To address RL non-stationarity, \METHOD{} adopts an adaptive curriculum that periodically recomputes validation gradients and re-scores candidate problems under the current policy, using the validation set as a directional probe rather than a direct scoring or retrieval signal. \METHOD{} is particularly effective in challenging data regimes common in large-scale LLM RL, including unreliable reward signals~\citep{skalse2022defining}, distribution mismatch between training and downstream problems~\citep{kirk2023understanding}, and datasets with low-utility training instances~\citep{dodge2021documenting}.
+In these settings, scalar accuracy-based heuristics often fail to distinguish useful learning signals from misleading ones, whereas \METHOD{} consistently prioritizes updates that improve downstream performance.

-In summary, our contributions include the following. \begin{itemize} \item We propose \textbf{GradAlign}, an online RL data-selection method that selects training samples whose updates are aligned with downstream performance improvement. \item We identify three challenging data regimes for RL data selection and conduct targeted experiments showing that GradAlign consistently outperforms prior baselines in these settings. \end{itemize}
+In summary, our contributions are as follows. \begin{itemize} \item We propose \textbf{\METHOD}, an online RL data-selection method that selects training samples whose updates are aligned with downstream performance improvement. \item We identify three challenging data regimes for RL data selection and conduct targeted experiments showing that \METHOD{} consistently outperforms prior baselines in these settings. \end{itemize}